Pence to campaign for Kemp in Georgia, breaks with Trump - NewsBreak

 “The Vice President’s leadership was instrumental in creating the most prosperous economy in American history, including here in Georgia, and his commitment to building a safer, stronger America represents the highest ideals of our party,” Kemp said.

 The Republican primary winner will face Democrat Stacey Abrams, who narrowly lost a 2018 bid for the same office, in November.
-The Cook Political Report rates the Georgia race a toss-up.
+The Cook Political Report rates the Georgia race a toss-up .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.